Skip to main content

 "Bravo, for three days now we've been dancing and celebrating.
 We're so happy words can't describe it," said a tall woman who was standing in front of me.
 Everyone confirmed with cheerful faces, expressing happiness.

 I asked the woman in front of me, "Excuse me, when were you last in Iran?"
 I asked in English, of course.
 I was afraid to ask in Farsi, afraid they'd jump on me.
-Ever since I heard about an Afghanistani restaurateur in Hamburg, Germany, who refused to install the flag of the Iranian Lion and Sun flag (or better known as the monarch's flag), was stabbed to death by supporters of Reza Pahlavi, I've been very cautious since then when encountering Iranians in Orange County.
+Ever since I heard about an Afghanistani restaurateur in Hamburg, Germany, who refused to install the flag of the Iranian Lion and Sun flag (or better known as the monarch's flag) in his restaurant, was stabbed to death by supporters of Reza Pahlavi, I've been very cautious since then when encountering Iranians in Orange County.

 "Where are you from?" the woman asked me, before she answered my question.